danielchim/heost-gdd/10pgdd/how-to-play.md

-# How the game plays.
+# How the game plays

 In this part, we will introduce different compoments in the game, for a further introduction about the setting about the game.